 Subletting is not permitted without written approval from us.
 This includes assigning the tenancy over to a third party, or allowing other occupants to move in without our express permission.
 Permission involves a formal application being completed and submitted by the prospective tenant/occupant.

-If you are in a property that is water compliant you will liable to pay for all water usage used during the time of your tenancy.
-This will be charged to you with evidence stating how much water you have used and the cost per kilolitre.
-This can be paid to our office by direct deposit into our trust account stating the address of the property and that it is a payment for water, so this is not credited to your ledger as a rental payment or we can direct debit this invoice together with your rental payments.
+If you are in a property that is water compliant you will be liable to pay for all water usage used during the time of your tenancy.
+This will be charged to you with a copy of the account from the water provider stating how much water you have used and the cost per kilolitre.
+This will be scheduled to be paid to our office using the Simple Rent payment system, which will ensure this payment is not credited to your ledger as a rental payment.
 Please refer to your Lease Agreement to determine if you will be liable to pay for water consumption.

-If you have misplaced your keys during business hours you may come to our office and borrow our office set, upon proof of identity.
-There is no guarantee we will have a full set of keys for each property so we suggest you call the office first.
-If you have misplaced your keys after hours, you may call a locksmith to assist you back into the property at your cost, or if one of the Property Management team is available and a set of keys is in the office we can provide access at a cost to you of $77.
+Keys - If you have misplaced your keys during business hours you may come to our office and borrow our office set, upon proof of identity.
+There is no guarantee the agent has a full set of keys for each property so we suggest you call the office first.
+If you have misplaced your keys after hours, you may call a locksmith to assist you back into the property.
+This will be at the tenant's cost.

 It is important to note that the utmost care must be taken to ensure that you do not disturb your neighbours with noise.
 Loud music, parties or otherwise can disrupt a neighbours right to peace and the quiet enjoyment of their residence.
 This also includes your obligation to ensure that your visitors are not disrupting neighbours when walking from your premises to their parked vehicles.
 A breach may be issued which can lead to eviction if formal complaints are made.